You will not fear the terror of night,

 but it will not come near you. — Psalm 91:5–7

-It’s interesting how God does this quite often.
+It’s interesting how God does this a lot.
 He puts us in an impossible situation so that we can come to see Him and know from whom our strength comes.
-Had the Maccabees been a well-trained army like Israel has today, we may not have noticed God’s hand as much.
+Had the Maccabees been a well-trained army like Israel has today, we may not have noticed God’s hand in their victorious defeat of the Greeks.
 The Jewish heroes of that day were frail, outnumbered, and outgunned.
 And yet, they were triumphant.
 They defeated the greatest army in the world at that time.

 According to tradition, the Maccabees would recite Psalm 91 on their way to battle and while in battle.
-I imagine them looking heavenward and reciting: “A thousand may fall at your side, ten thousand at your right hand, but it will not come near you.”
-These words remind us that even if we are surrounded by terrible danger, sure to be defeated by all natural accounts, God can still protect us.
+I imagine them looking heavenward and reciting: “A thousand may fall at your side, ten thousand at your right hand, but it will not come near you” (v.7).
+These words are a beautiful reminder that though we may be surrounded by terrible danger, sure to be defeated by all natural accounts, God can still protect us.
 God can surround us like a shield that no one – not even the great Greek army – could penetrate.

 I can imagine how the Maccabees felt the first time they saw the Greeks approach on massive, towering elephants – the ancient world’s equivalent to modern-day tanks.
 The Jews had never seen such a thing before.
 But they turned to those approaching elephant-tanks and said: “He is my refuge and my fortress, my God, in whom I trust” (v.2).

 This Hanukkah, let’s remember that the victory doesn’t always go to the mighty and powerful.
 God can make us triumphant no matter what our circumstances or what our weaknesses are.
 Let’s place our trust fully in God.
-If He could bring a small, weak group of Jews to defeat the mighty Greeks, surely He can bring victory to us, too.
+If He could help a small, weak group of Jews to defeat the mighty Greeks, surely He can help us overcome our battles, too.

 With prayers for shalom, peace,